 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Canon 1Ds?
 A synthesis of the relative strong points of each of the models is listed below.

-Advantages of the Canon EOS-1D:
+Arguments in favor of the Canon EOS-1D:

-- Faster shutter: Has higher mechanical shutter speed (16000/sec vs 8000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/16000s vs 1/8000s) to freeze action.

 - Faster burst: Shoots at higher frequency (8 vs 3 flaps/sec) to capture the decisive moment.